juhana/hugojs/README.md

 ### User interface

-The JavaScript user interface sources are in the www/play/ui directory.
+The JavaScript user interface sources are in the src directory.

-* file.js: internal (virtual file system) and external (loading game files from the Internet) file managing
-* input.js: handles user input and passing it to the engine
-* output.js: printing and formatting game output
-* utility.js: miscellaneous utility functions

-In the www/play directory the bootstrap.js file has the setup required by Emscripten.

-The project can be built with npm.

-    npm run build
+* index.js: loads the necessary files and bootstraps the system
+* hugo.js: HugoJS-specific code
+* opcodes.js: special community-extended Hugo opcodes

+[Haven](https://github.com/vorple/haven) is the actual JavaScript interpreter that handles the game output.
+It's included as a git submodule.

+The project can be built with Webpack.
+The command `npm start` starts Webpack in watch mode (recompiles every time source files change.)
+Note that Webpack doesn't watch the Emscripten engine files so you need to rebuild manually if you recompile the Hugo engine.

-The npm build script creates a release directory where it copies necessary files and minifies the scripts.
+Webpack creates a directory called "dist" where it copies necessary files and minifies the scripts.

 The third npm script is `npm run lint` which runs the source files through